dankogrg/HTML-Editor/README.md

   - PASTE: inserts (pastes) the text from clipboard at the current caret position inside the editor.
 Text after the pasted text gets moved forward for the amount of characters the pasted text contains
   - INSERT IMAGE: inserts the <img> tag with default img size and placeholder "src"

+  CUSTOMIZATION PANEL:
-  CUSTOMIZATION PANEL: has the checkboxes for each button. unchecking the box removes the referenced button, and checking inserts it.
+  a checkboxes for each button. unchecking the box removes the referenced button, and checking inserts it.
 By default, all the boxes are checked.
 Advantage of this feature is that you can arrange the order of the buttons according to preference; disadvantage is the lack of fixed order of the buttons that you can always rely upon staying the same independently of your toggle/untoggle actions.

 I wil try to make the customization preferences also permanent upon page reload.
 I'm currently having issues with succesfull parsing from local storage and insertion of data into the code